shihikoo/TextMining/cookbook.md

 This plot is the feature curve with k = 1.
 It shows that the result is the best with spare level equals to 0.99, which equvalent to a feature number of 1485.
 ![kNN feature curve with k = 1](/img/feature_curve_kNN_k1.png)

 This plot is the learning curves when sparselevel = 0.99 and k = 1.
+The curves do not converge but do increase as the number of data increases.
+Although the low sensitivity still puts kNN as an less than ideal classifier in this case.
 ![kNN learning curve with sparselevel = 0.99 and k = 1](/img/learning_curve_kNN_sl099_k1.png)

-###### kNN takes a fairly long time (O(dn)) to make predictions, while the perfomance is not satisfying.
+kNN takes a fairly long time (O(dn)) to make predictions, while the perfomance is not satisfying.
 This is a surprising result since kNN has been reported to be a decent classifier.
 There are many ways that may improving the results and the computing times: applying weight, KD-tree, a better choice of k.
+However, we decide to drop kNN method since NB and SVM seem to perform much better in our case.

+Final result from the test data (comparing with the training data)

 ####3.
-SVM model
+SVM model  (svm in {e1071})
 Here we choose the c-classification SVM model with RBL kenel.
 Parameters for RBL kenel are cost, gamma and sparse level.
 An ideal way of turning will be loop over all choices of parameters and find the parameters combination that gives the best validation result.
+However, due to the limitation of the memory of the computer, a manual tunning was done.
+Here we just show our final tuning plots.

+Due to the asymmetry of the class of the datast (positive:negative ~= 1:5).
+We used

+The feature curve when c =3 and gamma = 0.002.
+Sensitivity is above 80% from 0.85 to 0.95.
+The balanced accurancy reaches highest when sparse level = 0.95 but since there is a clear drop of sensitivity from sparse level = 0.92 to sparse level = 0.95.
+0.92 seems to be the better choise here.
+In addition, less features means faster computering.
 ![SVM feature curve with c = 3 and gamma = 0.002](/img/feature_curve_SVM_c2_gamma0002.png)

+The cost curve with sparse level = 0.92 and gamma = 0.002.
+The performance does not change much with the cost but since the computing time increases with the cost, so we think cost = 2 gives the best result.
 ![SVM cost curve with sparse level = 0.92 and gamma = 0.002](/img/cost_curve_SVM_sl092_gamma0002.png)

+The gamma curve with sparse level = 0.92 and cost = 2.
+The sensitivity peaks at 0.001 and 0.002 while balanced accuracy is higher when gamma = 0.002, so we choose gamma = 0.002 as the optimum parameter.
 ![SVM gamma curve with sparse level = 0.92 and cost = 2](/img/gamma_curve_SVM_sl092_c2.png)

+The learning curve with the optimum parameters (sparse level = 0.92, c = 3, gamma = 0.002).
+Curves converge as the size of the dataset increases, but there is still a gap between training result and the validation result, which means the fitting is till over fit.
+A over fit training can be improved simply by increase the number of trainning data or reduce the number of features.
+However, as we showed before, the overall performance is better when the sparse level = 0.92.
+Thus, the performace, especially the sensitivity, of the classifier still have the possibility to improve with the training dataset increases with the time.
 ![SVM learning curve with sparse level = 0.92, c = 3 and gamma = 0.002](/img/learning_curve_SVM_sl092_c2_gamma0002.png)

+Final result from the test data (comparing with the training data)

+##Future Work:
+* parallel computing with mclapply
+* implement the cross-validation
+* implement the auto tuning
+* optimise the code
+* profilie and analyse the code